Les pêcheurs de perles

 Michel Carré und Eugène Cormon

-»Les pêcheurs de perles« marked the 25-year-old Bizet’s breakthrough as an operatic composer, 12 years prior to achieving global success with »Carmen«.
-Inspired by a subject matter infused with the exoticism so popular at that time, he produced a captivating score with colourful instrumentation, enchantingly lyrical melodies and powerfully dramatic theatre music, which finds expression both in large-scale choral tableaus and intimate, almost chamber-play-like scenes between the main characters.
-Both dramatically and musically, the pivotal point of the opera is the famous pearl fishers’ duet »Au fond du temple saint« between Zurga and Nadir, an operatic masterpiece that is the main factor responsible for the rediscovery of this rarely performed opera.
+They are caught by the high priest, and as the leader of the pearl fishers’ village it falls to Zurga to pass sentence.
+Torn between friendship and jealousy, between a desire for revenge and a sense of duty, Zurga hesitates over whether to have the oath-breakers executed… »Les pêcheurs de perles« marked the 25-year-old Bizet’s breakthrough as an operatic composer, 12 years prior to achieving global success with »Carmen«.
+Inspired by a subject matter infused with the exoticism so popular at that time, he produced a score with colourful instrumentation, enchanting melodies and powerful theatre music, which finds expression both in large-scale choral tableaus and chamber-play-like scenes between the main characters.
+Both dramatically and musically, the pivotal point of the opera is the famous duet »Au fond du temple saint« between Zurga and Nadir, an operatic masterpiece that is the main factor responsible for the rediscovery of this rarely performed opera.

 THE PEARL FISHERS